zicht/z/res/doc/FAQ.md

 the license and copyright notices, and you don't come banging on our door if it didn't work the way you expected.
 There is no warranty, express or implied, and any documentation or source file stating otherwise must be considered invalid.

-# Why not Make, Pake, Ant, Phing, Rake, Grunt, etc? #
+# Why not Grunt, Make, Pake, Ant, Phing, Rake, Gulp, etc? #

+Or: "Why not Capistrano, Capifony, Puppet, Chef, Ansible, etc?"

 Let me first say this.
 In the end it really is a matter of taste, and what you feel comfortable with.
 So if you don't share my opinion, that is fine.
 I did not feel comfortable enough with any of these tools, though GNU Make has been my favorite for a long time.